What is Tai Chi?

 Tell me a little about Master Sifu Victoria.

-Master Sifu has over 35 years of martial arts experience (in particular under hall-of-fame judoka Masao Takahashi) & is an Instructor member of the Tai Chi Union for Great Britain.
-In Chen Tai Chi, she holds the grade of 2nd Duan Wei (2nd dan).
+Master Sifu has over 35 years of martial arts experience (in particular under hall-of-fame judoka Masao Takahashi) & is a Senior Instructor member of the Tai Chi Internal Arts Union for Great Britain.
+In Chen, Yang Tai Chi, she holds the grade of 2nd Duan Wei (2nd dan).
 Master Sifu is also a Level 1 Tai Chi & Qigong Instructor, having trained under Grandmaster Liming Yue, who is head Judge of Chen Style Tai Chi for the TCUGB and direct pupil of the 19th generation of the Chen Family, Grandmaster Chen Zhenglei officially accredited with the title of “China’s Top Ten Contemporary Martial Arts Masters.”
 Grandmaster Yue is 7th Duan Wei of the China Wushu Assocation & was awarded the title 'World Tai Chi Promotion Ambassador' by Chenjiagou Tai Chi village in China in 2009.
-Master Sifu Victoria also teaches LINE (Linear Infighting Neural Override Engagement) & MCMAP (Marine Corps Martial Arts program) for self defence.
-In Tai Chi Master Sifu teaches Chen & Yang styles.
-Master Sifu's only goal is for you to relax, rejuvenate and enjoy better health.